Does VPN protect you from viruses? How can VPN protect you?

 If you’re looking to improve the security of both your connection and computer at the same time, you can’t go wrong with an antivirus that comes with a VPN.

 So, can a VPN stop viruses?
-All things considered, if you still believe that using a VPN alone will help you prevent viruses from wreaking havoc on your PC, forget about it.
+All things considered a VPN alone will not help you prevent viruses from wreaking havoc on your PC.

 There are some VPNs that offer you extra features such as ad/malware-domain blocking, but that’s as far as it goes.

-If you’re looking to protect your PC of viruses, or get rid of them, you should also check our best antiviruses with lifetime license selection and try some of the products.
+If you’re looking to protect your PC from viruses, or get rid of them, you should also check our best antiviruses with lifetime license selection and try some of the products.

 They will offer great protection and save you some money in the process.
 Do you have any questions or suggestions?
 Leave them in a comment below.